UniBioDicts/vsm-dictionary-rnacentral/README.md

 ## Tests

 Run `npm test`, which runs the source code tests with Mocha.
-If you want to quickly live test the Uniprot API, go to the `test` directory and run:
+If you want to quickly live test the EBI Search API, go to the `test` directory and run:
 ```
 node getEntries.test.js
 node getEntryMatchesForString.test.js
 ```

-## 'Build' configuration & demo
+## 'Build' configuration

 To use a VsmDictionary in Node.js, one can simply run `npm install` and then use `require()`.
 But it is also convenient to have a version of the code that